Assess what your true needs are

 In the News

-The "No SUV for Me" campaign is coordinated by Équiterre with financial support from the Government of Canada.
+The "Assess what your true needs are" campaign is coordinated by Équiterre with financial support from the Government of Canada.

 Collaborating partners include Accès Transports Viables, the Automobile Protection Association, CAA-Quebec, the Canada Research Chair in the Mobility of People, the David Suzuki Foundation, the Fondation québécoise d'éducation en sécurité routière, HEC Montréal, Option Consommateurs and Piétons Québec.